molstar/mol-view-stories/docs/docs/core-features.md

 ```

 **Upload Your Own Files**
-- Use the "Assets" menu to upload .pdb, .cif, .mol, or .sdf files
+- Use the "Assets" menu to upload .pdb, .cif, .mol, or any other supported file formats
 - Reference uploaded files in your scenes

 ### Representations